 Leadership IS about creating change.
-A person that is not creating change is maybe a good task and people manager but not a leader.
+A person that is not creating change is maybe a satisfactory task and people manager but not a leader.

 Being a leader requires the individual to have the courage to take risks, use her/his voice in areas and with topics they are expert, think forward to redefine the future of their work, the department, or organization.
 It crosses all strata of an organization.

 By subscribing to this definition of leadership, everyone in an organization has the opportunity to be a leader.
-It does require that you continually look at the work you do and make your managers aware of ideas on how your work could be done better or more efficiently, how the member could be served better and/or how co-workers could work more effectively together.
+It does require that you continually look at the work you do and make your managers aware of ideas on how your job could be done better or more efficiently, how the member could be served better and how co-workers could work more effectively together.

 Consider the power of this distributed leadership model.

 If everyone at Elfcu were to look at the day to day tasks, they would perform for the member and the organization they will recognize they have a lot of authority within the scope of their work.
 We are all in roles at the credit union because we are meeting or exceeding performance expectations.
-In our role we are continually striving to become expert; learning, growing, improving every day.
+In our position we are continually striving to become expert by learning, growing, improving every day.
 Improving expertise yields increased authority which in turn creates a greater responsibility to use this expertise for improvement.

-There is significant power when every one of used our expertise to inspire a change of process, procedure, and practice or system improvement.
+There was significant power when every one of used our expertise to inspire a change of process, procedure, and practice or system improvement.
 As incremental as each of these inspired changes seem, the cumulative impact has incredible organizational significance.
 Think of the metaphor of receiving a penny and this penny would double every day.
 In a brief amount of time, you’d have $1M!

 How do I, one person, become seen as a leader?